jezzsantos/automate/docs/tutorial.md

 5. Edit the contents of the code template:

    * `automate edit code-template "CodeTemplate1" --with "notepad.exe"`
      > Or use another editor like VS Code [on Windows]: `%localappdata%\Programs\Microsoft VS Code\code.exe`
-    * Add the following snippet somewhere in this file:
+   * Add this snippet in this file: `Here is the {{Name}}Contoller`
-    ```
-    Here is the {{Name}}Contoller.
-    ```
    * Save the file

 6. Publish a toolkit for this pattern to share with others on your team:

     * `automate publish toolkit`
       > This will build a versioned self-contained toolkit file, and it will publish it to the desktop on your machine, and also provide you with the command to install it into this codebase.

 7. Share the toolkit file (`MyPattern1_0.1.0.toolkit`) over email/slack/etc with someone on your team.